Trends in Silviculture in B.C. (1987-2019)

 Managing and conserving the province’s Crown forest and range resources provides environmental, social and economic benefits to all British Columbians.
-Silviculture—one of the primary means to enhance the social and economic benefits from our forest resource—entails the manipulation of forest and woodland vegetation in stands and on landscapes to meet the diverse needs and values of landowners and society on a sustainable basis.
-This indicator investigates the trends in four measures of silviculture from 1987 to 2016.
+Silviculture - one of the primary tools to enhance the social and economic benefits from our forest resource - involves controlling the establishment, growth, composition, health and quality of forest vegetation at both the stand and forest scale to meet the diverse needs and values of landowners and society on a sustainable basis.
+This indicator investigates the trends in four measures of silviculture from 1987 to 2019.

 - What silvicultural systems are used?
-A variety of silvicultural systems are used in B.C. and can be grouped into three general categories: clearcutting, partial cutting, and clearcutting with reserves.
-Each name reflects the type of forest structure remaining after the initial harvest.
-The area of Crown forest harvested annually averages 209,000 hectares.
+The three general categories of silvicultural systems used in B.C. are clearcutting, partial cutting, and clearcutting with reserves.
+The area of Crown forest harvested annually averages 207,000 hectares.
 Clearcutting with reserves was the most common silvicultural system applied over the last 15 years.

 - What incremental silvicultural treatments have been done?
 Investments in incremental silviculture to improve the growth and quality of future crop trees included fertilizing, pruning, spacing and using select seed (usually from seed orchards) for planting.
-Since 1987, incremental silvicultural treatments totalled approximately 2.7 million hectares.
+Since 1987, incremental silvicultural treatments totaled approximately 3.2 million hectares.

 What is Silviculture?

-Silviculture is the art and science of controlling the establishment, growth, composition, health and quality of forests and woodlands.
+Silviculture is the art and science of controlling the establishment, growth, composition, health and quality of forest vegetation.

 Visit the Silviculture Program Page to learn more about silviculture strategies in British Columbia.